Funded by Senate Bill 1407

 A Construction Manager at Risk will be selected through a request for Qualifications and Proposals.

 The CMAR will be selected through a competitive process factoring in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
 Following a competitive bid for all subcontracts and the approval to award, the CMAR becomes the general contractor.
 Selection criteria include an evaluation of the firm’s plan for outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, the process, and the timeline.

 What are the Judicial Council's policies with regard to local hiring and purchasing during design and construction?
 How will members of the public find out about these opportunities?

 Once bonds are sold for this project and it is ready to be put out to bid, the construction manager at risk will become the general contractor.
 Before the project goes into construction, the contractor will conduct an outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, process, and timeline.
 All qualified subcontractors, lower-tier subcontractors, and suppliers will be considered.

 What are the key milestones in building the courthouse?

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in third quarter 2018; the courthouse is scheduled for completion in third quarter 2020.
+Construction is currently scheduled to begin in third quarter FY 2020-2021; the courthouse is scheduled for completion in first quarter FY 2022-2023.
 This schedule is subject to change.

 |Judicial Council of California